--A-758 COMBAT EDGES EDGE REQUIREMENTS SUMMARY Block S, Fighting d8 +1 Parry, ignore 1 point of Gang Up bonus.
+COMPATEDCES EDCE EDGE REQUIREMENTS SUMMARY Block S, Fighting d8 +1 Parry, ignore 1 point of Gang Up bonus.
 Improved Block V, Block +2 Parry, ignore 2 points of Gang Up bonus.
 Brawler N, St d8, V d8 Toughness +1, add d4 to damage from fists; or increase it a die type if combined with Martial Artist, Claws, or similar abilities.
 Bruiser S, Brawler Increase unarmed Strength damage a die type and Toughness another +1.
 Calculating N, Sm d8 Ignore up to 2 points of penalties on one action with an Action Card of Five or less.
-Combat Reflexes S +2 Spirit to recover from being Shaken.
+Combat Reflexes S +2 Spirit to recover from being Shaken or Stunned.
 Counterattack S, Fighting d8 Free attack against one foe per turn who failed a Fighting roll.
-Improved Counterattack V, Counterattack As Counterattack, but against three foes per turn.
-Dead Shot WC, N, Athletics or Shooting d8 Once per turn, double damage from Athletics (throwing) or Shooting roll when dealt a Joker.
+Improved Counterattack V, Counterattack As Counterattack, but against three failed attacks per turn.
+Dead Shot WC, N, Athletics or Shooting d8 First successful Athletics (throwing) or Shooting roll, double damage from when dealt a Joker.
 Dodge S, A d8 -2 to be hit by ranged attacks.
 Improved Dodge S, Dodge +2 to Evasion totals.
 Double Tap S, Shooting d6 +1 to hit and damage when firing no more than RoF 1 per action.
 Extraction N, A d8 One adjacent foe doesn't get a free attack when you withdraw from close combat.
 Improved Extraction S, Extraction Three adjacent foes don't get free attacks when you withdraw from combat.
 Feint N, Fighting d8 You may choose to make foe resist with Smarts instead of Agility during a Fighting Test.
 First Strike N, A d8 Free Fighting attack once per round when foe moves within Reach.
-Improved First Strike H, First Strike Free Fighting attack against up to three foes when they move adjacent.
-Free Runner N, A d8 Ignore Difficult Ground and add +2 to Athletics in foot chases.
+Improved First Strike H, First Strike Free Fighting attack against up to three foes when they move within Reach.
+Free Runner N, A d8 Ignore Difficult Ground and add +2 to Athletics in foot chases and Athletics (climbing).
 Frenzy S, Fighting d8 Roll a second Fighting die with one melee attack per turn.
 Improved Frenzy V, Frenzy Roll a second Fighting die with up to two melee attacks per turn.
 Giant Killer V +1d6 damage vs. creatures three Sizes larger or more.
 Hard to Kill N, Sp d8 Ignore Wound penalties when making Vigor rolls to avoid Bleeding Out.
 Harder to Kill V, Hard to Kill Roll a die if the character perishes.
 Even if he's Incapacitated, he survives somehow.
 Improvisational Fighter S, Sm d6 Ignore -2 penalty when attacking with improvised weapons.
 Iron Jaw N, V d8 +2 to Soak and Vigor rolls to avoid Knockout Blows.
-Killer Instinct S The hero gets a free reroll in any opposed test he initiates.
-Level Headed S, Sm d8 Draw an additional Action Card each round and choose which one to use.
-Improved Level Headed S, Level Headed Draw two additional Action Cards each round and choose which one to use.
-THE RESERVE OF THE PARTY OF THE
+Killer Instinct S .
+The hero gets a free reroll in any opposed Test he initiates.
+Level Headed S, Sm d8 Draw an additional Action Card each round in combat and choose which one to use.
+Improved Level • Headed S, Level Headed Draw two additional Action Cards each round in combat and choose which one to use.
+A The state of the last